mathiaskammoun/automation_swaglabs/readme.md

-# Swag Labs - autommation project
+# Swag Labs - automation project

 An automation project with a dummy ecommerce website